Hermann Axen: Holiday home

 In March 1990 East Germany had held its first (and last) free and fair general election.
 This meant that during the seven months between March 1990 and reunification the East German parliament ("Volkskammer") was no longer the creature of the ruling SED (party).
-In July 1990 a parliamentary "ad hoc select committee", mandated to provide the necessary oversight, asked Hermann Axen to prove that the money he was seeking to convert had been acquired lawfully.
+In July 1990 a parliamentary "ad hoc select committee", mandated to provide the necessary oversight, asked Axen to prove that the money he was seeking to convert had been acquired lawfully.
 (They asked Erich Honecker to provide similar proof in respect of the slightly smaller amount that he had applied to convert.)
 In the event the parliamentary committee only investigated conversion applications from senior East German politicians, but a Berlin court subsequently decided that the committee had simply focused on the largest amounts for which application to convert had been submitted: the high value applications were indeed restricted to senior members of the SED (party), but that should not be imputed to political motives on the part of committee members.

 In September 1990 the select committee, still not persuaded that Axen's savings had been lawfully acquired, ordered the confiscation of the monies in his relevant bank accounts.
 The committee gave as its reason that Axen had abused his office to benefit himself, applying self-conferred privileges and through transactions that grossly violated moral standards, in order to advantage himself and others, to the detriment of the national budget and other public funds ("...durch Missbrauch seiner Funktionen durch Inanspruchnahme von selbstbestätigten Privilegien und durch Handlungen, die einen gröblichen Verstoss gegen die guten Sitten darstellen, sich und anderen persönliche Vorteile zum Nachteil der Gesellschaft und zu Lasten des Staatshaushalts und anderer gesellschaftlicher Fonds verschafft hat.").
 The Axens lodged an appeal, but this was heard only in May 1993.
 The court upheld the judgement of the parliamentary select committee.
 Sonja Axen appealed that decision on behalf of the family, and in the end the case came to be heard by the European Court of Human Rights, where it was effectively joined with a broadly similar appeal being pursued by Margot Honecker.
 (Erich Honecker had died of liver cancer in 1994.).
 The appeals failed, however.

 Personal

-Hermann Axen appears to have married his wife, Sonja, in the later 1940s.
+Axen appears to have married his wife, Sonja, in the later 1940s.
 The year of her birth is given as 1925 and she worked, during the East German period, as a contributing editor with Bummi, a monthly publication intended for small children, launched in 1957 and named after its leading character, a teddy bear.
 There are references to her having been a victim of Nazi persecution, like her husband, but further details are not provided.

 Their two daughters were born in 1950 and 1953.